SUPPORTING SCHOOLS, COUNSELORS AND OTHER EDUCATORS

-Here at Silicon Valley High School we work with high school counselors like yourself, helping students catch up or jump ahead through our online courses.
-As a counselor, we know that you have many online options to suggest to your students, so here are the reasons why we’d like you to consider giving SVHS a try:
+Here at Silicon Valley High School we work with high schools, providing online curricula for blended learning programs and helping students catch up or jump ahead through our online courses.
+We know that schools have many online options to suggest to your students today, so here are the reasons why we’d like you to consider giving SVHS a try:

 - Students actually like our courses!
 Teenagers tend to prefer watching videos to reading textbooks and they find the logical step-by-step flow of our courses simple to navigate.
 You can see from the testimonials on our website that we get some great feedback from students.